Know Your Net Worth and Your HDL/LDL

 The article states, “A $1,000 increase (in Canadian dollars) in lottery prize money caused a 2.4 percent rise in bankruptcies among those immediate neighbors over the next two years.
 The balance sheets that bankruptcy filers must submit also show that people who lived near big lottery winners had larger holdings of visible assets like cars, motorcycles and houses, suggesting that their conspicuous consumption may have been what got them into trouble.
 The larger the lottery winnings, the higher the value of housing and vehicle assets for the bankrupt neighbors.”

-More money does not necessarily alleviate stress for yourself – our your neighbors – but Chatzky claims, “more control of your finances and health does.”
+More money does not necessarily alleviate stress for yourself – or your neighbors – but Chatzky claims, “more control of your finances and health does.”

-Knowing where you are and where you are going is a must to evaluate your current financial health and plan for your future financial wellness.
+Knowing where you are and where you are going is a must to begin your current financial wellness checkup.
+Evaluate your current status and plan for your future financial well-being.
 Know what you earn, what you pay in taxes, and what you take home after any automatic savings.

 Add up the value of what you own and subtract what you owe to learn your financial net worth.
 The value of your assets should increase, and a number of your liabilities need to trend down, thereby increasing your net worth.
 A smart goal is to eliminate debts as soon as possible but especially before entering retirement.